-3.2 Workers shall receive regular and recorded health and safety training, and such training shall be repeated for new or reassigned workers.
+3.2.
+Workers shall receive regular and recorded health and safety training, and training shall be repeated for new or reassigned workers.

-3.3 Access to clean toilet facilities and to potable water, and, if appropriate, sanitary facilities for food storage shall be provided.
+3.3.
+Access to clean toilet facilities and potable water, and, if appropriate, sanitary facilities for food storage shall be provided.

 4. Child labour shall not be used

 4.2.
 Companies shall develop or participate in and contribute to policies and programmes which provide for the transition of any child found to be performing child labour to enable her or him to attend and remain in quality education until no longer a child; “child” and “child labour” being defined in the appendices.